bacontime/blog-mirror/language/consonants.md

 A few notes/caveats:
 * English also can have a fricative in the back of the mouth, but that's only really used in words like lo*ch* or Ba*ch*.
 * The *Ch* and *J* sounds are labelled in most consonant charts as 'affricate', which is like halfway between a stop and a fricative.
 The airflow stops, but then the tongue lingers to cause some frication.
 For me *J* feels like a plain stop in many words.
 This might be an accent thing.
-* You could also maybe put *Th* in place of *S* and *Z* in the Teeth column.
-[They are very similar sounds](https://www.youtube.com/watch?v=0MUsVcYhERY).
+* Both the hard and soft *Th* sounds are rare outside of English.
+[They are very similar to S and Z](https://www.youtube.com/watch?v=0MUsVcYhERY).
 * In [Dog of Wisdom](https://www.youtube.com/watch?v=D-UmfqFjpl0), the airplane dog talks almost entirely using weak stops.
 "Babadegada", indeed.

 <!--The letter *h*, among it's many uses, can be a glottal fricative, meaning a noise you make with friction in your throat.-->

-## This pattern showing up in scripts
+## This pattern in constructed scripts

-Sometimes these consonants patterns are worked into the shapes of letters.

 ### Korean Hangul

 Korea's writing system was deliberately designed so that there is a connection between the shapes of the letters and the sounds that they make.
 Much has been written about how this writing system, called Hangul, [is the most brilliant thing ever](https://en.wikipedia.org/wiki/Hangul_supremacy).

-Here are some of the consonants in Hangul
+Here are some of the consonants in Hangul that fit the above pattern.

 |  | Lips | Teeth  | Velar |
 |--:|:-:|:-:|:-:|